 But what is it that determines an image's file size?
 Good question.
 Basically, it’s the amount of data the image file contains such as dimension (width x height), DPI (dots per inch) and colour information (number of colours used).
 The higher the resolution - the more information the image has - the bigger the file size.
 So in order to compress our image we need to reduce the amount of data it carries.

 Compressing a JPEG mainly consists of reducing its dimensions and display information to a suitably low level while ensuring your image is still crisp and colourful.
 So if our image is 7MB in its raw format, we’d want to get the file size down to something much more acceptable like 150KB - 200KB (*0.15MB - 0.20MB), which is a huge reduction!
 There are no hard and fast rules as to how big your fullscreen background image file size should be but anything less than 200KB would be a good aim.

 *1 Megabyte = 1000 Kilobytes

-This kind of compression can have some unwanted effects known as ‘artifacts’ such as banding and pixelation.
-Take the below comparison as an example of how increasing amounts of compression can affect an images quality.
+This kind of compression can have some unwanted effects known as ‘artefacts’ such as banding and pixelation.
+Take the below comparison as an example of how increasing amounts of compression can affect an image's quality.
 The image in the top left is our uncompressed image while the image in the bottom right has a high level of compression applied.
 Note the banding of the colours in the sky and blurry mountain detail.
-Also note the files sizes - 7.03MB vs 63.64KB.
+Also, note the file sizes - 7.03MB vs 63.64KB.
 It’s finding a balance between file size and quality that requires the human touch.
-In this scenario I’d be happy with the image in the top right, 168KBs (lower than our 200KB target) in size and still maintaining its sharpness and detail.
+In this scenario, I’d be happy with the image in the top right, 168KBs (lower than our 200KB target) in size and still maintaining its sharpness and detail.

 To apply our compression in Photoshop or GIMP, we use the ‘Save For Web & Devices’ option - here’s a quick guide on how to do this.
 There are also online compression tools if you don’t fancy downloading one of the above applications.
 This one looks pretty good.